 Juicy and moist on the inside and amazingly crispy on the outside.
-This gluten free chicken nugget recipe is one you will make again and again.
+This gluten-free chicken nugget recipe is one you will make again and again.
+Perfect for picky eaters.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!